dokelung/tinp/README.md

 (88, 12.3, 'hello')
 ```

+### tinput

-### tinput: Read input and split it into several values with specified type
+Read input and split it into several values with specified type:

 ```python
 >>> from tinp import tinput